mahimaarora2208/mahimaarora2208/README.md

 - :customs: Warehouse Robotics [Link](https://github.com/mahimaarora2208/warehourse_robot_action_planning)

 ## A little about me :girl:
-- 🔭 I’m currently working on a perception project called Human Detection and Tracking
+- 🔭 I’m currently working on a perception project called Human Detection and Tracker
 - 🌱 I’m currently learning how do follow Agile to develop software in robotics
 - 👯 I’m looking to collaborate on projects that believe in creating "Robots for a Purpose"
 - 🤔 I’m looking for help with some good source to learn deep learning and AI
 - 📫 How to reach me: mahima.arora0822@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I was a National Level Swimmer :swimmer: